a4004/v4004cpu/README.md

 0040 | 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 ```
 The first 2 bytes `50 00` indicate the size of the payload which is 80 bytes.
 The hexadecimal 16-bit representation when decoded from Little Endian is `0x0050`.
-The payload can be difficult to understand in this format so I've rewritten them in a similar structure to assembly programs:
+The payload can be difficult to understand in this format so I've rewritten them in a similar structure to assembly programs.
+Keep in mind that the bytes are written in Little Endian format so something like 00 F1 48 00 would actually be 0xF100 and 0x0048 (or 0x48).

 ```
 ---HEADER---